How to Hire Remote Employees

 After posting a job vacancy on several sites, the next step is to wait for eligible candidates to apply.

-Once you begin receiving the job applications, CV, and resumes, you should comb through the resumes of all candidates that responded to your ad after you have located a suitable job board and posted an opening.
+Once you begin receiving the job applications, resumes, you should comb through the resumes of all candidates that responded to your ad after you have located a suitable job board and posted an opening.

 You should know what skills and qualities you seek in your new remote workers.
 You are looking for someone who has experience working independently.